-According to HBR the key to building a great network are three things 1.
+According to HBR the key to building a great network is three things 1.
 A broad network 2.
 A connected network 3.
 A dynamic network.

-You may be like some people who find that networking and meeting new people is stressful.
-It’s one of those things that can stop you from reaching your full potential.
+You might be like some people who find networking and meeting new people to be stressful.
+As a digital leader, the problem gets even worst because we hide behind our computer screens instead of getting out and shaking hands (and kissing babies, (if you’re into that kind of thing).
+However, not getting out is one of those things that can stop you from reaching your full potential.
 Networking and knowing others can really help you get things done.
-As a digital leader, the problem gets even worst because we hide behind our computer screens instead of getting out and shaking hands (and kissing babies, if you’re into that kind of thing).

 I’ll give you an example that happened to me recently.
 Last week I needed to find a software solution to a problem I was having at work.
 I knew it was training related software so I reached out to someone who works in that department.
 After explaining the issue, I went to visit my colleague.
 This quick action turned into me meeting 5 other people in the organization that I did not know before.
 How awesome is that?

-Okay, so next time you need to get something from down the hall in the office take a walk and say hi.
+Okay, so next time you need to get something from down the hall take a walk and say hi.
 You never know who you’ll meet.